raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 - Hopefully fixed a rare crash when completing a game
 - Souped up pause screen input guide (thanks Kenney for the input prompts!)
 - Fixed a bug where Daily Run score wouldn't be saved on sideloaded copies
+- Leaderboard will now open to the mode you last played (Arcade Mode or Daily Run)

 ## Version 2.1.2
 ### 02.07.2025